dluvizon/deephar/README.md

 ## Notice

-This repo has been updated with our recent code for for multi-task human pose estimation and action recognition, related to our submission
+This repo has been updated with our recent code for multi-task human pose estimation and action recognition, related to our submission [ [paper](https://arxiv.org/abs/1912.08077) ]:
 ```
 Multi-task Deep Learning for Real-Time 3D Human Pose Estimation and Action Recognition
 ```